-When Writeback setup opens, you'll be taken to the Select Destination dialog, where you'll be able to work with properties related to your data output (Figure 2).
-There are 4 properties you can select, and you can add them using the instructions here.
+When setup opens, the Select Destination dialog displays, where you can work with properties related to your data output (Figure 1).
+There are four properties you can select:

 - Operation sets the Writeback operation to write data to the Output Type.
 Select one of the dropdown options.

 - Insert - New values inserted with every writeback.